leersmathieu/ImmoEliza-API/README.md

 After a lot of testing and an aberrant lack of time, I chose to use only the "model52" for the continuation of the hostilities.

-After dividing my dataset in two I get a **score of 63** for house predictions against **score of 74** for apartment predictions using **XGBOOST** algorythme
+After dividing my dataset in two I get a **score of 72** for house predictions against **score of 80** for apartment predictions using **XGBOOST** algorythme

 ![score](./assets/score.png "score for apart using xgboost")

-It's not perfect, I may have been a bit strong on the removal of the outliers on the houses.
-I'll have to go over it again.
+It's not perfect but I have very little overfitting

 ### 3. Making API